 You can have a share of Sims Hill and receive fresh, seasonal veg every week.
-We have two sizes of vegetable box available at £7/week or £12/week.
+We have two sizes of vegetable box available at £30/month or £52/month.
 Find out more details about the vegetables and how our scheme works below, or head straight to our JOIN page to get involved.

 - What veg will I get in a Sims Hill share?

 - How often, where and when do I pick it up?